Skip to main content

 High relevance

-Total and permanent disability cover.
-A serious hand or wrist injury, chronic burn complications, or a back condition that prevents return to professional kitchen work would meet the TPD definition.
-Own Occupation TPD is generally available for trade-qualified chefs (NEOS BC, Encompass BC, Futura BC, ClearView CC, AIA B2) but typically not available for unqualified cooks across the same insurers.
+Total and permanent disability cover pays a lump sum if you can no longer work.
+A serious hand or wrist injury, lasting burn complications, or a back condition that stops you returning to professional kitchen work could meet the TPD test.
+The 'own occupation' version is generally available for trade-qualified chefs, but typically not for unqualified cooks, who are usually offered the broader 'any occupation' version instead.

 Life cover